IacopomC/iacopomc.github.io/_projects/2020-08-03-behavioral-cloning-project.md

 <br/>

-After the collection process, I had X number of data points.
+After the collection process, I had 30492 data points.
 I then preprocessed this data by removing the top 70 pixels that contains the landscape and the bottom 25 pixels that contains the car hood.

 ---
 ### Possible improvements